 - What did Napoleon eat?

 - What breads did Napoleon eat?

-The article “Napoleon Food Facts: Dining with Napoleon Bonaparte” describes Napoleon’s dining habits: “he ate quickly …helped himself with his hands …liked to soak his bread on the plate…and suffered from gastritis” (This story is taken from the book Tacuinum dè Eccellentissimi, ali&no publisher).
+Go read the article “Napoleon Food Facts: Dining with Napoleon Bonaparte” that describes Napoleon Bonaparte’s dining habits.
+The description, “he ate quickly …helped himself with his hands,” sounds about like someone eating at a fast food American restaurant.
+He… “liked to soak his bread on the plate…and suffered from gastritis”

 - usually ate in a hurry

 - ate vegetables, lentils, white beans, green beans

 - liked chicken cooked with oil and onions

 - was particular about the quality of bread he ate

 Though the list appears to portray eating habits of an individual who lives to eat, that possibly wasn’t the case.
 For instance, Nina Martyris describes Napoleon in a food history and culture article as an indifferent eater who ate only when hungry.